Dalma Caneva

 Dalma Caneva (born 6 May 1994) is an Italian wrestler who won a silver medal at the 2018 Mediterranean Games.
+She also won the silver medal in her event at the 2020 European Wrestling Championships held in Rome, Italy.

 Biography

 Before 2014 Dalma Caneva won five medals at youth level.

 In March 2021, she competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 She won her first two matches but then lost her match in the semi-finals against Koumba Larroque of France.
 In May 2021, she failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.